michel-kraemer/citeproc-java/using/importers/index.md

     new FileInputStream("mydb.bib"));
 {% endhighlight %}

-After that, you can create a `ItemDataProvider` and pass it to the CSL processor.
+After that, you can create an `ItemDataProvider` and pass it to the CSL processor.

 {% highlight java %}